serbargithub/StackOfVoid/README.md

 The module uses externally allocated memory for stack data, but provide size control and overfilling control.

-All functionality is covered by `Google Tests`
+All functionality is covered by `Google Tests`.

 ## How to use ##

- Before using it, is necessary allocate memory with  **StackItem_t** type and assign it to Stack container:
+ Before using it, is necessary allocate memory (static or heap) with  **StackItem_t** type and assign it to Stack container:

 ```C